MathieuFortune/mathieufortune.github.io/_posts/2017-04-21-how-are-created-personas-1001pharmacies.markdown

 The __top 100 best customers of last 6 months__ gave a first insight on which profiles were representing the customer base (Name, Address, Products typology, Buying frequency, ...)

-__Exploratory interviews of internal team__ also gave informations about customer behaviour on a e-commerce website as some of team's member have made several orders on the web site.
+__Exploratory interviews of internal team__ also gave informations about customer behaviour on a E-commerce website as some of team's member have made several orders on the web site.

 Finally, __phone interviews feedbacks__ from the "amnesics" (customers whom ordered only one time), informed more about their behaviours.